ctuning/ck-mlperf/docker/mlperf-inference-vision-with-ck.tensorrt.ubuntu-18.04/README.md

 # Usage

 <a name="run"></a>
-## Run inference once (on CPU, on GPU/CUDA, using TensorRT and TensorRT/dynamic) :
+## Run inference once (on CPU, on GPU with CUDA, TensorRT-static and TensorRT-dynamic)

 Once you have downloaded or built an image, you can run inference on the CPU as follows:
 ```bash